 Immediately, Jagged Teeth snatched the basked out from Cooper’s hand and Cooper leapt after him, shouting in protest.

-He took his hand out from the basket and with it emerged a still steaming pie.
-It’s crust was a golden brown, perfectly glazed in sugar and the smell of sweetened apple and cinnamon yanked at Cooper’s stomach.
+He took his hand out from the basket and with it emerged a freshly baked pie.
+Its crust was a golden brown, perfectly glazed in sugar and the smell of sweetened apple and cinnamon yanked at Cooper’s stomach.

-“We’ll take this as compensation for lying,” Jagged Teeth said, slamming a loaf of bread into Cooper’s chest as he walked past, still holding the pie.
-“I said there was enough to share,” he finished.
+“We’ll take this as compensation for being a stingy wee shit,” Jagged Teeth said, slamming a loaf of bread into Cooper’s chest as he walked past, “I said there was enough to share.”

 Cooper remained still, never lifting his gaze upwards and he waited until he could no longer hear the trio.
 He glared at the bread in his hand, his fingers digging into the crust.
-He couldn’t contain his rage any longer and in one swift movement slammed the bread down onto the ground.
+He couldn’t contain his rage any longer and in one swift movement he threw the bread down onto the ground.
+It crumbled at impact.

 Moments passed.
 He did not know how long.
 His chest still rattled with rage.
 He tracked the splintered pieces of bread scattered around him.
 His stomach rumbled.
-Cooper bend downwards and began picking the pieces up, caring not for the dirt or grime, but only for his hunger.
+Cooper bent downwards and began lifting the larger bread crumbs, caring not for the dirt or grime, but only for his hunger.